 Combat Summer Learning Loss

-In 2009, the National Summer Learning Association (NSLA) reported that summer learning loss is greater in mathematics than any other subject matter, but also occurs in reading and spelling.
+In 2009, the National Summer Learning Association (NSLA) reported that summer learning loss is greater in mathematics than any other subject matter, but it also occurs in reading and spelling.
 This loss appears to be greater for low-income or poverty stricken students.
 NSLA also reported “losses are cumulative and can lead to significant consequences later in life.
 Consider that by the end of third grade, four out of five low-income students fail to read proficiently, making them four times more likely to drop out of high school.
 Other consequences of a summer without learning include placement in less rigorous high school courses, higher high school drop out rates, and lower college attendance.”

 Michigan State University Extension has identified several ways for children and youth to lessen summer learning loss: